All Episodes

 Well, it wasn't crawling, it was kind of a stationary one.

-Uh court sends sheriff to pick up Paris Hilton and a view of the street for 40 minutes.
+Court sends sheriff to pick up Paris Hilton and a view of the street for 40 minutes.

-They didn't even go to the You gotta love it.
+They didn't even go to bait.

 There's a new concern.

-This was posted uh June 7th yesterday by the Food and Drug Administration from the U.S. Consumer Product Safety Commission that uh involving uh lead.
+This was posted June 7th yesterday by the Food and Drug Administration from the U.S. Consumer Product Safety Commission that involving lead, lead, for crying out loud, has now shown up in toys, in makeup, in glazed pottery, and other products from China.

-This is something I always thought thought was a parental supervision problem, but apparently it was my problem.
+This is something I always thought was a parental supervision problem, but apparently it was my problem.

-So uh lead to kids.
+So, lead to kids.

-Except today we are bringing in from China products full of lead, including, and here's a picture of a girl, she can't be four, probably three, with eyeshadow imported from China under her eyes.
+Except today, we are bringing in from China products full of lead, including, and here's a picture of a girl, she can't be four, probably three, with eyeshadow imported from China under her eyes.

 Now, once again, ladies and gentlemen, what is a three-year-old doing in eyeshadow?

-Dare I get out on this limb.
+Dare I get out on this limb?

-Um what is it doing on this three-year-old child?
+What is it doing on this three-year-old child?

 She doesn't look like a Hindu.